|I designed and built this boat myself and there have been a few wrinkles

 removed, should you wish, as is the material.
 Get teak or other veneers

 and make your own gorgeous interior.
-Cut a mermaid or dolphin into the
+Cut an anchor or dolphin into the

 table leg, or replace it with a solid teak masterpiece.
 Install picture

 frames and favorite photos on the small cubbyhole doors next to the

 bunk.
 Change the outlet plates.
 Get exotic rugs or cover the cabin sole

 with thin teak and holly plywood.
 As far as the potential to make this a